A big bike with two motors needs a big battery. Lets take advantage of the frontloader design to hide the battery.

 So even though The Lizzard King is not dramatically different than 2Fat in terms of its configuration, the world it lives in is quite different: level and smooth city streets.
 Easy acceleration and long periods of the motors spinning fast while running at an efficient cruising speed.

-If you hit an incline, you’ll slow down a tad and see wattage output creep right back again.
-But rolling down the street on the flats, the front motor takes itself out of the picture and its time for…
+If you hit an incline, you’ll slow down a tad and see wattage output creep up again.
+But rolling down the street on the flats, the front motor takes itself out of the picture.
+Its time for…

 The rear BBSHD is also using a lot less power than its siblings in The Pacific Fleet.